edweenie123/CCC-Programming-Problems/README.md

 # Canadian Computing Competition (CCC):
-This repository will contain my solutions to some the problems on the Canadian Computing Competition.
+This repository will contain my solutions to some the problems on the Canadian Computing Competition (CCC).

-The more challenging problems (J5 or S3+) will be commented to clarify the code.
+All solutions were tested on the the judges on (https://dmoj.ca/) and the [CCC Online Grader] (https://cccgrader.com/)